 Conventional formability test methods used to determine forming limits are usually applicable only at room temperature.
 The presented technique can be used to evaluate the formability of metals for hot sheet stamping applications by introducing a novel biaxial testing apparatus to a resistance heating uniaxial testing machine.
 This cannot be performed using conventional methods for hot stamping applications.
 The setup of heating and cooling systems and the DIC system is critical to controlling the uniformity of temperature distribution in a specimen and thus to recording the deformation history of stretching specimens.

-In this technique, the heating and cooling rates can be precisely controlled by a resistance heating method for complex forming process applications.
+In this technique, the heating and cooling rates can be precisely controlled by the uniaxial tensile test machine for complex forming process applications.
 The biaxial mechanism has a relatively simple configuration, which reduces the cost and complexity of biaxial tensile testing compared to traditional biaxial testing mechanisms.
 However, temperature fields made by resistance heating are affected by specimen design in this testing system, and temperature gradients on a specimen cannot be avoided.
-No existing standard specimen design is available for biaxial testing.
+No existing standard specimen design is available for this type of biaxial testing.

-In summary, this is the first time an FLD of alloys under hot stamping conditions was obtained.
+In summary, this is the first time that an FLD of alloys under hot stamping conditions was obtained.
 High forming speeds and high temperatures within the designated ranges are beneficial for enhancing the forming limits of AA6082 under hot stamping conditions.
-This novel technique can be used to determine the forming limits of metal sheets under complex testing conditions.
+This novel technique can be used to determine the forming limits of sheet metals under complex testing conditions.
 The obtained experimental results can be used to develop a material model that predicts the thermo-mechanical behavior and the formability of an alloy.
 The mechanism of the apparatus can be modified to conduct formability tests subjected to non-linear strain paths in the future.

 DISCLOSURES: